thehyperadvisor/cldstk-deploy/README.md

 - Systems must have internet connectivity
 - Host resolution must be working for the systems that runs this process

+# Getting Started

+## Setting up the environment

+1. Download **cldstk-deploy** from Github.
+2. Setup **cldstk-deploy** using the "setup all" option.
+This prepares the environment and installs all the required packages for **cldstk-deploy** (nodejs and ansible).

+    `python cldstk-deploy.py setup all`

+3. (OPTIONAL BUT RECOMMENDED) Download the Apache Cloudstack RPMS and Systemtemplates using the "get rpmversion=" and "get systemtemplate=" options.

+    `python cldstk-deploy.py get rpmversion=4.3`

+    `python cldstk-deploy.py get systemtemplate=4.3`

+Or you can use the "INTERNET" installation type which will use the Apache CloudStack repository. **Note: The Internet install could be really slow and it's recommended to pre download the RPMS and System Templates before doing a full deployment with many systems.**

-## Instructions
+## Usage Instructions

-#### Command line:
+Browse the **cldstk-deploy** directory then run the command below.

     python start.py

 This will start asking questions from the command prompt.

-Next all you have to do is answer the preseeding questions.
+Next all you have to do is answer the questions.
 Example shown below.

+    [root@ansible cldstk-deploy]# python cldstk-deploy.py

+    Cloudstack Deployment: Answer the questions below....

-    Install MySQL?[Y/n]: y
+    Install Primary Database Server?[Y/n]: y
     Db Server[dns/ip]: cldstkdbsrv01
-    Install MySQL Replica?[Y/n]: y
+    Configure Database Replica?[Y/n]: y
-    Db Replica Server[dns/ip]: cldstkdbsrv02
+    DB Replica Server[dns/ip]: cldstkdbsrv02
+    Install Primary Management Server?[Y/n]: y
+    Server[dns/ip]: cldstkwebsrv01
-    Install Management Servers?[Y/n]: y
+    Install additional Management servers?[Y/n]: y
-    Comma separated list: cldstkwebsrv01,cldstkwebsrv02
+    Comma separated list: cldstkwebsrv02,cldstkwebsrv03
     Install KVM Hosts?[Y/n]: y
     Comma separated list: cldstkkvm01,cldstkkvm02
+    Install System Templates?[Y/n]: y
+    NFS Server[dns/ip]: labnas01
+    NFS Path[/nfsdirpath]: /nfs/secondary
+    Change install type to "Internet"?[Y/n]: n
+    Change install version to "4.2"?[Y/n]: n
+    ansible hosts file successfully writing to disk..... vars_file successfully writing to disk.....
+    Start installation now?[Y/n]: y
     SSH password:

 After you enter your password it's off to the races.
 If everything goes as planned you'll have all your Apache CloudStack components up and running in no time.

-#### Web UI:

-From the root directory type:

-    python start.py -s

-This will start the web server so that you can use the web interface.

-## Options

-- You can choose whether or not to install MySQL.
-If you choose not to install MySQL, you must provide the current MySQL server name or ip address.
-- You can choose whether or not to install MySQL replication partner.
-- You can choose whether or not to install Apache CloudStack Management servers.
-- You can choose whether or not to install KVM hsots with CloudStack Agent.

-## Added SSH Options

-You can share ssh-keys to provide ssh login without needing a password.
-The steps are as follows but cldstk-deploy will ask for a password either way.

-### Steps:
-    $ ssh-keygen -t rsa -b 2048
-    Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/username/.ssh/id_rsa): **Enter** Enter passphrase (empty for no passphrase): **Enter** Enter same passphrase again: **Enter**
-    Your identification has been saved in /home/username/.ssh/id_rsa.
-    Your public key has been saved in /home/username/.ssh/id_rsa.pub.

-Now lets copy your keys to the target server:

-    $ ssh-copy-id user@server
-    user@server password:

-Check that it works.

-    $ ssh user@server
+For "All-In-One" installation, you can use the same system name for "Primary Management Server", "Primary DB Server" and "KVM Host".